Depau/DepyTG/README.md

 ### Wait, what?

-Well of course it doesn't actually do *nothing* at all.
+Well of course it doesn't do *nothing* at all.
 However, it does nothing compared to many other Telegram bot libraries, and that's a design goal.

 ### Design goals